What is a Limited Liability Partnership Agreement?

 When Should You Use a Limited Liability Partnership Agreement?

-A limited liability partnership agreement should be used when a new business or an existing business seeks to legitimize an LLP and start a profit-making business partnership.
-This type of partnership agreement guarantees that each member of the partnership has a secured position.
+A limited liability partnership agreement should be used when a new or existing business seeks to legitimize an LLP and start a profit-making business partnership.

 What Should You Include in a Limited Liability Partnership Agreement?